-The DCS software has to establish the communication to the hardware, to support the operator with all required monitoring and control tools, and to provide automatic procedures for safety and for easier operation of the detector for non DCS experts.
-Permanent operation and reliable data taking must be ensured.
-Additionally, operation of the detector requires good coordination of DAQ and DCS actions, and for the of¤ine analysis relevant data must be recorded and stored into the conditions database.
-The core of the DCS software are the Prozess- Visualisierungs- und SteuerungsSoftware (PVSS), 9 projects, which run as a distributed system on eight control stations.
-As each part of a distributed system has its own control and data managers (processes inside PVSS), an independent development and operation of the different projects is possible.
+The DCS software establishes the communication to the hardware, to support the operator with all required monitoring and control tools, and provides automatic safety procedures as well as easier operation of the detector for non-DCS experts.
+Additionally, detector operation requires good coordination between the DAQ and DCS actions.
+Data relevant to the offline analysis must be recorded and stored in the conditions database.
+The core of the DCS software is the Prozess- Visualisierungs- und SteuerungsSoftware (PVSS), 9).
+These projects run as a distributed system on eight control stations.
+Since each part of a distributed system has its own control and data managers (processes inside PVSS), an independent development and operation of the different projects is possible.
 The core of the control software is the Front-end Integration Tools (FIT) which establish the communication with the hardware components.
 For each hardware component, like the HV-PS, the LV-PS and the different devices using the ELMBs, dedicated FIT exist.
 Each FIT consists of an integration and a control part.
 The integration part initialises each given hardware component and creates the data structures required to control it.
-The control part of the FIT instead supervises the operation of the same component.
-The hardware is mapped into the software in a device oriented way.
+The control part of the FIT supervises the operation of the same component.
 The FITs are mainly foreseen for the DCS expert who needs to check the correct behaviour of the hardware.
-For persons that will run shift in ATLAS, a detector oriented view of the hardware is provided by the System Integration Tool (SIT).
+For persons who run shifts in ATLAS, a detector oriented view of the hardware is provided by the System Integration Tool (SIT).
 The mapping of the read-out channels to the detector devices is done by the SIT.
 The SIT creates a virtual image of the detector inside the DCS.
-It combines all information which is relevant for the operation of a detector unit like a half stave, a disk or the full detector.
-Furthermore the SIT is responsible for the storing of the data into the conditions database.
+It combines all information which is relevant to the operation of the detector unit such as a half stave, a disk or even the full detector.
+Furthermore, the SIT is responsible for storing the data in the conditions database.